-Strategy 3 Consider plans, programs, or ordinances to reduce farmland fragmentation Why?
+Food & Farming: Planning & Policy (continued) Strategy 3 Consider plans, programs, or ordinances to reduce farmland fragmentation Why?
 Desire for rural lifestyles and homes creates an development pressure for farmland, resulting in the loss of productive farmlandand raise the costs of beginning, continuing, or expanding farming operations.
 Some local policies can alleviate development pressure while allowing options for property owners.
-Actions Consider options to purchase or lease farmland development rights or easements Consider zoning changes to encourage protection and active use of prime agricultural soils Consider zoning changes to allow for the tra insfer of development rights Tools & Resources A Framework for Our Future Action Guide Measures Acres of farmland/land in production Strategy 4 Consider plans, programs, or ordinances to ensure and improve healthy food access ensure and improve hea althy food access Why?
-Food access challenges can be directly imp decisions.
-Supports for local food systems availability of fresh, affordable, and healthy acted by local policy can increase the Food access challenges can be directly imp decisions.
-Supports for local food systems acted by local policy can increase the Why?
-Food access challenges can be directly impledecisions.
-Supports for local food systems availability of fresh, affordable, and healthy.
-Consider allowing form-based or mixeduse zoning approaches to ensure easy cacted by local policy can increase the food to residents.
-Consider zoning changes to allow for small-scale food retail opportunities Why?
-Food access challenges can be directly impledecisions.
-Supports for local food systems availability of fresh, affordable, and healthy.
-Consider allowing form-based or mixeduse zoning approaches to ensure easy residential access to food retail cacted by local policy can increase the food to residents.
-Consider zoning changes to allow for small-scale food retail opportunities
+Actions Consider options to purchase or lease farmland development rights or easements Consider zoning changes to encourage protection and active use of prime agricultural soils Consider zoning changes to allow for the transfer of development rights Tools & Resources A Framework for Our Future Action Guide Measures Acres of farmland/land in production Strategy 4 Consider plans, programs, or ordinances to ensure and improve healthy food access Why?
+Food access challenges can be directly impacted by local policy decisions.
+Supports for local food systems can increase the availability of fresh, affordable, and healthy food to residents.
+Actions Consider allowing form-based or mixed-use zoning approaches to ensure easy residential access to food retail Consider zoning changes to allow for small-scale food retail opportunities Consider limits or restrictions to fast food/drive through establishments Tools & Resources A Framework for Our Future Action Guide Measures Number of mixed-use or form-based zoning codes

-Food & Farming: Financial Incentives
+Food & Farming: Financing & Incentives

-Support, enhance, and expand financial and programmatic capacities for housing development
+Support, enhance, and expand financial and

+programmatic capacities for housing development

 Strategy 1 Ensure smaller-scale farm, food producer, and food processor access to capital Why?
 As many smaller-scale farms grow and expand, access to loans or other financial capital is often needed in order to support new business growth or markets.
 Collaborative partnerships can help create opportunities to enhance access to loan or other capital.
 Actions Work with state, regional, and other partners to access Community Development Financial Institution (CDFI) funds and other sources of capital Individual Development Accounts Help producers attract equity capital so they can expand into value-added processing and/or new markets Work with community foundations and others to increase funding from regional, state, and national foundations.
-Tools & Resources Northwest Michigan Farm and Food 20/20 F und Measures Dollars loaned to entrepreneurial farmers/for od producers through CDFI Strategy 2 Consider the use of tax and other financing incentives for food system infrastructure, processing, and other needs Why?
+Tools & Resources Northwest Michigan Farm and Food 20/20 Fund Measures Dollars loaned to entrepreneurial farmers/food producers through CDFI Strategy 2 Consider the use of tax and other financing incentives for food system infrastructure, processing, and other needs Why?
 Economic development tools such as downtown development authorities or revolving loan funds can also provide financial tools or incentives to help develop or support the food system infrastructure components needed for innovative agricultural activities.
-Actions Consider the use of brownfield, downtown development authority, corridor improvement authority, and other avenues of tax increment financing to incentive food system infrastructure and improvements ncrease local food access, consumption, and business/entrepreneurial opportunities
+Actions Consider the use of brownfield, downtown development authority, corridor improvement authority, and other avenues of tax increment financing to incentive food system infrastructure and improvements

-Food & Farming: Development & Implementation
+Food & Farming: Development & Implementation Increase local food access, consumption, and business/entrepreneurial opportunities